-A good pair of spikes for your boots are a must when you are out on an icy mountain or lake.
+A good pair of spikes for your boots is a must when you are out on an icy mountain or lake.
 Kahtoola makes a great set of removable spikes for your boots.
 I always have mine with me on any winter hike.

 Get out and enjoy the view.
 Here is a video I shot out on the lake after a recent snowstorm.
 The wind was swirling up the snow.
 It was very cool.

 Snowshoeing is another great way to hit the trail when there is too much snow to winter hike.
 Wearing snowshoes allows you to stay on top of the snow without sinking all the way down into it.
 Depending on the amount of snow, it can be a really great workout.
 It is a lot harder than hiking.
 Don’t expect to cover as much ground as on a hike.

 Here are some recent pictures of some of my snowshoeing adventures.

 Try it for yourself.

 Each pole can be extended to any length from 25.5 to 53 inches in length.
 The poles extend by a turn locking system and each pole has to measure on the middle section for easy adjustment to your preferred height on every trip.
 They also have a durable steel tip hidden under the rubber foot at the bottom for trekking on more rocky and uneven terrain.
 Each pole also comes with an optional snow disk for year-round enjoyment OR for use on softer ground coverings so the poles won’t sink.

 I hope this post will motivate and encourage you to get out and do some winter hiking and snowshoeing.
 There is nothing like being out in nature.
 Slow down and enjoy the stillness nature has to offer.